Jyotiba Temple: Ancient story

-Shri Jyotiba or Kedareshvar is an incarnation of Bramha, Vishnu, and Mahesh, part of sage Jamadgni's anger, and shine of 12 suns.
+Shri Jyotiba or Kedareshvar is a combined manifestation of Brahma, Vishnu, and Shiva, part of sage Jamadgni's anger, and shine of 12 suns.
 He is mainly considered as Avatar of Shiva by devotees due to his name Kedareshwar.
 Legend says Vishnu, Brahma, and Shiva came together to incarnate as the deity Jyotiba who eventually destroyed the evil Ratnasura.
 Jyotiba helped Ambabai in her fight with the demons.
 He founded his kingdom on this mountain and belongs to the Nath sampradaya.
 Lord Jyotiba destroyed Raktabhoja Rakshasa, and Ratnasura Rakshasa thus liberating the region from their tyranny.
 The idol of Lord Jyotiba is four-armed.

 Festival

 On Chaitra Poornima of the Hindu calendar, a big fair is held, when lacs of devotees come with tall (Sasan) sticks.
-Shree Kshetra Padali, vihe, Kolhapur Chatrapati, Himmat Bahadur Chavan, Gwalior Shinde, and Kival Navajibaba are some sasankathis in this festival.
+Shree Kshetra Padali (from year 1896), vihe, Kolhapur Chatrapati, Himmat Bahadur Chavan, Gwalior Shinde, and Kival Navajibaba are some sasankathis in this festival.
 Due to the scattering of ‘Gulal’ by the devotees, the entire temple complex appears pink and even the Jyotiba hill has turned pink, resulting in people referring to the temple as the Pink temple.
 Being Sunday is a day dedicated to Jyotiba, there is always a rush over there.